sonos/torch-to-nnef/docs/why_nnef.md

 4. Doing quantization with it is painful especially as you go bellow Q4 or have custom quantization operations/methods.

-5. Extensibility is still lagging behind an will always be harder to do than on a plain text file.
+5. Extensibility is still lagging behind and will always be harder to do than on a plain text file.

 ## vs .safetensors